 than the synthpop of cinematic history."

 The last is an appealing metaphor.
-Where it may fall sort is that even sythpop crap can invoke, in some people who lived through the era, some little pang of nostalgia.
+Where it may fall short is that even sythpop crap can invoke, in some people who lived through the era, some little pang of nostalgia.
 Can you really imagine anyone ever getting nostalgic over THE DAY AFTER TOMORROW?

 In the earliest days of the big-budget effects movies born with STAR